An Honest Guide to an RCI Membership + 21 Answers to FAQs

 And since there aren’t that many of them, they are very much in demand.
 Those timeshare owners probably use it themselves or rent it out for top dollar.
 There are starting to be more timeshares in cities (Nashville, Charleston, New Orleans, New York City, etc.) in the U.S., but most of them are in the mountains or on beaches.

 That being said, there are some fantastic gems in the RCI network of affiliated hotels.
 For example, we exchanged into the Bougainvillas Barbados resort in 2021 for my birthday with our RCI Membership.
 Even the locals love this family-owned and operated resort located next to Sandals.
+And for Christmas break 2021, we exchanged into the amazing Belair Beach Hotel in St. Maarten where all the spacious 2 bedroom units are oceanfront.

 9. What is the General Concept of how RCI works?